 Barolo wines are always made from 100% Nebbiolo grapes, which are never irrigated.
 The crop must be limited, and the finished product must be aged in for 38 months for the regular Barolo and 62 months for Riserva - of that time, 18 months must be in oak.

 Barolos tend to be rich, deeply concentrated full-bodied wines with pronounced tannins and acidity.
 Barolo's have the potential for a wide range of complex and exotic aromas with tar and roses being common notes.
 Other aromas associated with Barolos include camphor, chocolate, dried fruit, damsons, eucalyptus, leather, licorice, mint, mulberries, plum, spice, strawberries, tobacco, white truffles as well as dried and fresh herbs.

-La Mora and Barolo these two zones tend to be more elegant, soft and need less aging
+La Morra and Barolo these two zones tend to be more elegant, soft and need less aging

-Monteforte, Serralunga and Castiglione Faletto.
-These three sub zones tend to be more powerful, concentrated and need more aging.
+Montforte, Serralunga and Castiglione Faletto.
+These three sub-zones tend to be more powerful, concentrated, and need more aging.

 Old Style, It has long maceration of as long as thirty days to extract more tannins and Flavors.
-These wines requires long aging after release.
+These wines require long aging after release.
 Very few currently use this style

 Traditional.
-This style uses large oak casks that showcases the Nebbiolo fruit.
+This style uses large oak casks that showcase the Nebbiolo fruit.

 Barrique.
-This style ferments the grapes in 60 gallon French barrels.
-The results are a
+This style ferments the grapes in 60-gallon French barrels.
+The results are a more international style wine